RicoJia/ricojia.github.io/_posts/2023/2023-05-24-cpp-profiling-speed-ups.markdown

 ## CMake Boiler Plate For Release and Debug

 For a ROS 2 workspace, we generally want a structured CMakeLists.txt design that allows easy toggling between Debug and Release modes.
+Why?
+I worked on a KD tree implementation.
+The same implementation takes 0.18s for KD tree building with 20k 3D LiDAR Points under the Debug mode.
+Under the release mode?
+3ms (60x speed up)!

 In a two level structure `my_ros2_workspace -> halo`, We control optimization flags, profiling tools (gprof, gdb), and CPU-specific instructions from the **top-level workspace** CMakeLists.txt, while allowing package-specific settings in halo/CMakeLists.txt.